ASKiere/kali-grub-theme/README.md

-## ???
+## Intro
-It's the Kali Linux GRUB theme ripped straight from the files!
+This repo holds the Kali Linux GRUB theme ripped straight from the files!
 ## Sources
 /boot/grub/themes/kali for the theme files and /usr/share/images/desktop-base/desktop-grub.png for the background
 ## How to Install?